LRParser/CS510/README.md

 ## Relevant articles
 0) MoleculeNet: A benchmark for molecular machine learning - https://arxiv.org/abs/1703.00564

+Summary is that the PCBA benchmark will be useful for us.

 1) Meta-QSAR: a large-scale application of meta-learning to drug design and discovery  - https://arxiv.org/abs/1709.03854

 Summary: Meta-learning is the process of building an ML model which, when input a dataset, looks at features of this dataset such as entropy, number of samples, etc. and will then give info as to 'which algo' would perform the best.